-Kids are upset their parents are spending too much time on technology.
+Kids are getting fed up with all the time their parents spend on technology.
 Yes – those same kids who are themselves involved in upwards of 8 hours of media per day.

 The news comes from top behavioral experts at the annual conference of the Family Online Safety Institute.
 I was there in search of advice for reining in screen time now that the American Academy of Pediatrics says that children and teenagers should spend no more than two hours a day on digital media.